KelanuRanganath/kelanuranganath.github.io/docs/quantum.md

   - $f_n \in E^{\ast}$, $f_n$ is a sequence of functionals in the dual of $E$, $E^{\ast}$
   - $y_n \in F$, $y_n$ is a bounded sequence in $F$
   - $f_n \otimes y_n:E \rightarrow F$ is defined elementwise by $g_{f_n,y_n}(x) = f_n(x)y_n$ which is a scaled vector of the Frechet space.

+A nuclear mapping and the following theorems give us maps between our approximate normed locally convex space and it's associated complete Frechet space.
+As motivation, we'll see

 #### Definition: Nuclear Space
 A locally convex space E is nuclear if for all $p \in \\mathcal{P}$ there exists a $q \in \\mathcal{P}$ where $q > p$, such that the map $\hat{E}_q \rightarrow \hat{E}_p$ is nuclear.